tsvetelintsonev/niletphp-dependency-container/README.md

 }
 ```

-Determine if a given concrete is shared and not being resolved yet.
+Determine if a given concrete is shared.

 ```php
 $dc->share("Nilet\Foo");